laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 *  4%: Problem of the day
 *  10%: Lab sections
-*  35%: 7 homeworks, 5 pts each -- due every other Tuesday.
+*  30%: 6 homeworks, 5 pts each -- due every other Tuesday.
 *  42%: 7 quizzes, 6 pts each, given in class every other Friday.
-*   9%: 1 project.
+*  14%: 1 project.

 **We will also be using Submitty (AKA the homework server).
-Stay tuned.**
+Details will follow on Piazza.**

 **Attendance Policy**: Attendance at lectures is not required, but be aware that I may include material not necessarily covered in the